Anticipatory Care Planning (ACP)

 Your GP, nurse or care worker might suggest a meeting to start talking about your health, care and support.
 You can bring a family member or friend, or carer with you if you wish.

-If you think ACP is important for you, ask your doctor, nurse or care worker about making a plan.
+If you think future care planning is important for you, ask your doctor, nurse or care worker about starting a plan.

 • how planning ahead can help you